Shreyansh0Shukla/Online-Store-Database/README.md

 # 🛒 Online Retail Store SQL Project

-This is a beginner-friendly SQL project built using **MySQL** that simulates the backend database of an online retail store.
+This is a SQL project built using **MySQL** that simulates the backend database of an online retail store.
 It includes complete schema design, sample data insertion, automated stock management using triggers, tax and shipping calculations using user-defined functions, and a collection of analytical queries to derive business insights.

 ---

 ## 📂 Project Files

-- **`schema.sql`** – Contains all `CREATE TABLE` statements to build the database schema.
+- **`Schema.sql`** – Contains all `CREATE TABLE` statements to build the database schema.
-- **`inserts.sql`** – Inserts sample data into tables (customers, products, orders, etc.).
+- **`Inserts.sql`** – Inserts sample data into tables (customers, products, orders, etc.).
-- **`functions_and_triggers.sql`** – Includes:
+- **`Functions_and_Triggers.sql`** – Includes:
   - Triggers to automatically update stock after orders
   - Functions to calculate tax and shipping cost
-- **`queries.sql`** – Contains various SQL queries for reporting and analysis.
+- **`Queries.sql`** – Contains various SQL queries for reporting and analysis.

 ---